poenneby/advanced-git/README.md

 Let's focus a little bit a on the quality of our git history

-It's always a better idea to update (rebase) our feature branches instead of the master branch
+It's always a better idea to `rebase` (update) our feature branches instead of the master branch

-Let's start tidying up the individual branches
+We will start by tidying up the individual branches

-Checkout our first feature branch and rebase it interactively
+Checkout our first feature branch and rebase it interactively:

 ```
 git checkout feature-3